 Paulson Fontaine Press produces and publishes limited edition intaglio prints.
-Founded in 1996, the press emerged from the San Francisco Bay Area’s rich tradition of fine art printmaking.
-Paulson Fontaine Press’s philosophy is to facilitate rather than direct an artist to create an environment where artists can do their best work.
+Established in 1996, the press emerged from the San Francisco Bay Area’s rich tradition of fine art printmaking.
+Paulson Fontaine Press’s philosophy is to facilitate rather than direct an artist, creating an environment where artists can do their best work.

-Caroline Kent in the Paulson Fontaine Press Studio.
+Torkwase Dyson in the Paulson Fontaine Press studio.